JohnDoee/deluge-client/README.rst

 with a :code:`core.` - Check out `this search <https://github.com/deluge-torrent/deluge/search?l=Python&q=%22%40export%22>`_ for all commands and `core.py <https://github.com/deluge-torrent/deluge/blob/develop/deluge/core/core.py>`_ for core commands.

-The exported commands are decorated with `@export`.
+The exported commands are decorated with :code:`@export`.

 License
 -------